-The main objective of the study is to critically examine the installation of a containerized cold room at the Kenema Government Hospital to identify its environmental and social impacts/risks and prepare an Environmental and Social Management Plan (ESMP) to mitigate the adverse impacts of the proposed development in line with Sierra Leonean law, Environmental Protection Act, 2008 and World Bank BP/OP 4.01.
+The main objective of the study is to examine the installation of a containerized cold room at the Public Health Reference Laboratory-Lakka Government Hospital in order to identify its environmental and social impacts/risks and prepare an Environmental and Social Management Plan (ESMP).
+This is ESMP also seeks to mitigate the adverse impacts of the proposed development in line with Sierra Leonean laws and World Bank BP/OP 4.01.

-The ESMP also seeks to identify impacts/risks as well as define and outline the avoidance mitigation/management and monitoring, measures to be undertaken during project implementation and in the post-construction phase of the project to prevent, minimize, mitigate, or compensate for the environmental and social impacts/risks associated with the project.
+The ESMP also seeks to identify impacts/risks as well as define and outline the avoidance mitigation/management and monitoring, measures to be undertaken during project implementation and in the post construction phase of the project to prevent, sensitize, mitigate, or compensate for the environmental and social impacts/risks associated with the project.
 In addition, the ESMP seeks to enhance the project's beneficial impacts.